-On that first Earth Day in 1970 President Richard Nixon created, through executive order, the U.S. Environmental Protection Agency (EPA).
+Protecting the environment had bi-partisan support from both Democrats and Republicans.
+On that first Earth Day in 1970, President Richard Nixon signed the executive order that created the EPA.
 Later that year, Congress enacted the Occupational Safety and Health Act which led to the formation of the Occupational Safety and Health Administration (OSHA) under the Department of Labor.
 OSHA established regulations on industry with the aim of reducing workplace exposure to toxins.
 Black lung disease all but disappeared for a new generation of coal miners.

 FREE TO TEACHERS AND STUDENTS: The author will make a digital version available free of charge to any teacher or student who wants to use the story for classroom use.
 Those interested should send an email with the word EDUCATION in the subject line to email@example.com